 Hello.
 I am Peach.
-My main fandoms are Rise of the Guardians, How to Train Your Dragon, Percy Jackson, Heroes of Olympus, and Attack on Titan.
+My main fandoms are Rise of the Guardians, How to Train Your Dragon, Frozen, Attack on Titan, and The Lego Movie.
 Check my "about me" page for more.
 I track the tag "peachdoxie."Press OK to close this box.
-Press Search to search my blog. *WARNING* I am not a spoiler free blog.
-I don't blog major spoilers around the release of something, but minor spoilers, yes.
-I am tagging Attack on Titan, House of Hades, and Frozen spoilers right now.
-Ask me to tag something and I will.
+Press Search to search my blog.

 I noticed how much Jack’s journey to become a Guardian matched the Hero’s Journey archetype outlined by Joseph Campbell.
 I saw a post tonight outlining all seventeen steps, and I was inspired to (finally) write out and post how the story of Jack Frost matches the Hero’s Journey.